67th Filmfare Awards

-The 67th Filmfare Awards ceremony, presented by The Times Group, honored the best Indian Hindi-language films of 2021.
+The 67th Filmfare Awards ceremony, presented by The Times Group, honored the best Indian Hindi-language films that were released in 2021.

 Shershaah led the ceremony with 19 nominations, followed by Sardar Udham and 83 with 14 nominations each, Rashmi Rocket with 11 nominations and Sandeep Aur Pinky Faraar with 10 nominations.

 Sardar Udham won 9 awards, including Best Film (Critics) and Best Actor (Critics) (for Vicky Kaushal), thus becoming the most-awarded film at the ceremony.

 Shershaah and Mimi won multiple awards at the ceremony, with the former winning Best Film and Best Director (for Vishnuvardhan), and the latter winning Best Actress (for Kriti Sanon), Best Supporting Actor (for Pankaj Tripathi) and Best Supporting Actress (for Sai Tamhankar).

 For a second consecutive year, Pankaj Tripathi received dual nominations for Best Supporting Actor for his performances in 83 and Mimi, winning the award for the latter.

 Ceremony

 Held at Jio World Centre, the 67th Filmfare Awards honored the films released in 2021.
 At a press conference helmed by editor of Filmfare magazine, Jitesh Pillai revealed Wolf777news as the title sponsor.
 Actors Ranveer Singh and Arjun Kapoor were announced as the co-hosts, while actors Nora Fatehi, Vicky Kaushal, Kartik Aaryan, Disha Patani, Janhvi Kapoor, Varun Dhawan and Kiara Advani were announced to be performing during the event.
-It took place on August 30, 2022, and was broadcast on September 9, 2022 on Colors TV.
+The ceremony took place on August 30, 2022, and was broadcast on September 9, 2022 on Colors TV.